xonsh/xontrib-template/{{cookiecutter.project_repo_name}}/README.md

 **Easiest way to publish your xontrib to PyPi via Github Actions**.
 Users can install your xontrib via `pip install xontrib-myxontrib`.
 Easiest way to achieve it is to use Github Actions:

 1. Register to https://pypi.org/ and [create API token](https://pypi.org/help/#apitoken).
-2. Go to repository "Settings" - "Secrets" and your PyPI API token as `PYPI_API_TOKEN`.
+2. Go to repository "Settings" - "Secrets" and your PyPI API token as `PYPI_API_TOKEN` as a "Repository Secret".
 3. Click "Actions" link on your Github repository.
    1. Click on "New Workflow"
    2. Click "Configure" on "Publish Python Package" Action.